 Health Tips for Your Turkey Trip

-Now that you know all about the infections and viruses found in Turkey, let’s talk about staying safe and healthy to prepare for your trip.
-As we discussed above, getting vaccinated beforehand is the key to preventing illnesses while abroad.
+Now that you know all about the infections and viruses found in Turkey let’s talk about staying safe and healthy to prepare for your trip.
+As discussed above, getting vaccinated beforehand is the key to preventing illnesses abroad.

 - For more peace of mind, stick to Turkish dishes that are fully cooked and served hot.
 Yes, that includes delicious foods like hard-boiled eggs.
-Besides this, eating vegetables and fruits that you have prepared yourself is a safe snack.
+Besides, eating vegetables and fruits that you have prepared yourself is a safe snack.

 - Also, there’s nothing wrong with trying pasteurized dairy items in Turkey.
-That being said, stay away from room temperature food, soft-cooked eggs, and uncooked meat.
-For example, “bushmeat” might sound good, but it could be prepared from wild game, bats, or monkeys.
+That being said, stay away from room temperature food, soft-cooked eggs, or uncooked meat.

-- When it comes to beverages, hot Turkish tea or coffee is going to become your best friend.
+- When it comes to beverages, hot Turkish tea or coffee will become your best friend.
 Also, pasteurized milk and carbonated drinks are safe to consume too.
-Moving forward, be sure to bring over-the-counter prescriptions from your home country to take if you become ill.
+Be sure to bring over-the-counter prescriptions from your home country if you become ill.

 - If you need a doctor while you’re abroad, bring a list of local hospitals and doctors to visit in case of an emergency.
-Before your trip, take some time to talk to your insurance provider as well.
+Before your trip, take some time to talk to your insurance provider.

-- Not only will this help you to learn about what will be covered, but it’ll also let you know what services will be offered.
-We highly recommend that you buy medical evacuation and travel health insurance for your travels.
+- This will help you learn about what will be covered, but it’ll also let you know what services will be offered.
+We highly recommend buying medical evacuation and travel health insurance for your travels.

-Pro tip: bring an ID card that will let locals know what your severe allergies, blood type, or chronic conditions are in their language.
+Pro tip: bring an ID card to let locals know your severe allergies, blood type, or chronic conditions in their language.
 Better yet, phone the Turkish Embassy ahead of time to make sure that you can bring your legal prescriptions into the country.
-If all else fails, obtain refills.
+Then, if all else fails, obtain refills.

 Visiting Turkey Anytime Soon?

 Are you or your family members planning on visiting Turkey anytime soon?
-We will be glad to have you.
-But before getting ready for your Turkey trip, it doesn’t hurt to look into the infections and viruses that can be found at your destination.
+Of course, we will be glad to have you.
+But before getting ready for your Turkey trip, it doesn’t hurt to look into the infections and viruses found at your destination.
 If you don’t have the time to research everything yourself, you’ll find what you need to know in our handy guide.